 geanyplugin.h includes all of the Geany API and also the necessary GTK header files, so there is no need to include gtk/gtk.h yourself.

-Then you should define three basic variables which will give access to data fields and functions provided by the plugin API.
+Then you should define two basic variables which will give access to data fields provided by the plugin API.

 Now you can go on and write your first lines for your new plugin.
 As mentioned before, you will need to implement and fill out a couple of functions/macros to make the plugin work.
 So let's start with PLUGIN_VERSION_CHECK().